 Although these ideas have much in common, they aren't the same.
 As established by the act, the objectives to manage wilderness for the forces of nature (ecological conditions, what some consider "naturalness") and to keep the wilderness untrammeled and to minimize the impacts of people (what some consider "wildness") can be in conflict.
-Notwithstanding the islands' long and continuing history of use by American Indians and the park's embrace of their history in the Gaylord Nelson Wilderness, the National Park Service must grapple with how to manage those parts of the wilderness where former logging camps, quarries, and farms are present.
+Notwithstanding the islands' long and continuing history of use by American Indians and the park's embrace their history in the Gaylord Nelson Wilderness, the National Park Service must grapple with how to manage those parts of the wilderness where cultural resources are present.